 - Purée onions until smooth in a food processor.

-- In a large non-stick skillet, over medium-high heat scrape out the walnut-onion mixture and smooth it evenly on to the bottom of the skillet.
+- Transfer the walnut-onion mixture to the hot pan and smooth it evenly onto the bottom of the skillet.

-- When it starts to brown, stir and remix the paste and smooth it again evenly on to the bottom of the skillet.
+- Heat mixture over medium-low.
+When it starts to brown, stir and remix the paste and smooth it again evenly on to the bottom of the skillet.

 - Stir saffron and pomegranate concentrate into walnut-onion mixture.

-- Add chicken strips and simmer until color darkens, about 20 minutes.
+- Cut chicken thighs into strips and add to the pomegranate mixture.
+Cover and simmer until color darkens, about 20 minutes.

 - If sauce needs thinning, drizzle in water as needed.